dekuNukem/FAP80/README.md

 ### Planned

 * A new memory board with 32MB flash memory for both ROM and RAM and a CPLD controller for configurable memory decoding and paging
-* A new VGA video card with onboard FPGA instead of using Mojo V3 with larger VRAM and more interrupt options.
+* A new VGA video card with on-board FPGA instead of using Mojo V3 with larger VRAM and more interrupt options.

 ## Getting Started

 Coming soon...

-## Acknowledgements
+## Acknowledgments

 * This project is heavily inspired by [Quinn Dunki’s Veronica](http://quinndunki.com/blondihacks/?p=680), a 6502-based retro computer.